kamsar/Dianoga/README.md

 ### Dianoga.svgtools

-If you are enabling the SVGO optimiser, you'll also need the [Dianoga.svgtools](https://www.nuget.org/packages/Dianoga.svgtools) NuGet package.
+In Dianoga 5, there was a separate package for SVGO.
+In Dianoga 6, SVGO is in the main NuGet package again.
-This is simply a prepackaged compiled version of SVGO called from [here](https://github.com/Antonytm/svgo-executable).
+The SVGO executable is a compiled version of SVGO called from [here](https://github.com/Antonytm/svgo-executable).

 ## Next-gen Formats Support